 Although the pros are very attractive, this strategy has several disadvantages.
 Check them out below.

-So, now you know both pros and cons of everyday low pricing strategy and can assess its benefits for your business.
+And now you know both pros and cons of everyday low pricing strategy and can assess its benefits for your business.

 - This article provides examples of companies that use everyday low pricing successfully.